developershubhamsingh/webDevelopmens/notes.md

     if u remove the body tag then also it will work because modern browser recognise it. but there is chances that old browser does not recognise.

    for html icon &times; etc.

+    // classList is a property of an HTML element that allows you to manipulate the classes associated with that element .//
+    // toggle() it allow to switch between the two class .//